-This committee usually has twelve to sixteen members.
+This committee usually has eight to ten members.
 See current committee roster.

-The Technology in University Libraries Committee on ALA Connect: Post and find agendas, minutes, and committee happenings.
+The committee will use the ALA Connect space Technology in University Libraries Committee on ALA Connect to post/share agendas, minutes, and yearly reports.

-Please note that you will need to sign in to ALA Connect using your regular ALA web site username and password to access ACRL ULS committee content.
+Please note, only committee members have access to the documentation, and will need to sign in with their regular ALA web site username and password to access committee content.